 During your restorative consultation, Dr. Silva will examine your mouth and talk to you about your preferences for treatment.
 He will consider your oral health, the strength of your jawbone, and your level of tooth loss.
 Then, he will make a personalized recommendation for which type of denture you should receive.
 Below are the most common options:

 Partial dentures, sometimes simply called partials, can replicate certain teeth along the arch while leaving healthy ones safely in place.
 They are sort of like a puzzle piece that fits in exactly where it is needed.
 Small metal attachments help a partial denture to remain secure in the mouth.

 Full dentures are designed to replace an entire arch of missing teeth.
 They consist of a gum-colored base that is attached to a full row of artificial teeth, which are usually made out of porcelain or acrylic.
 Natural suction or a mild adhesive helps full dentures to stay in place.
 They can enable you to eat most types of foods, and they have the potential to last for several years before replacement becomes necessary.
 We offer both immediate dentures (which you can receive right after tooth extractions) and conventional dentures (which are designed after your mouth heals from extractions).

-Dr. Silva strongly recommends implant-supported dentures over the traditional, removable style because of their valuable health and aesthetic benefits.
+Our dentists strongly recommend implant-supported dentures over the traditional, removable style because of their valuable health and aesthetic benefits.
 They also tend to last much longer than traditional dentures.
 Your new full or partial denture will anchor over the implants, eliminating any chances of embarrassing slippage or looseness.
 This modern prosthetic can either be fixed permanently in place just like your natural teeth or kept removable in nature.